Rhaegar121/Car-Rental-front-end/README.md

 > The **Car Rental App** is a full-stack app we built using React as Front-end and Ruby on Rails as the Back-end API with custom authentication.
 The users can see a list of cars to rent and add to their favorites.
 The users can also add a car to the list and delete a car from the list.

+- You can see the Back-end repo <a href="https://github.com/Rhaegar121/Car-Rental-back-end">here</a>.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>